Mark It Vegan campaign

 There’s been a huge increase in the number of meat-, dairy- and egg-free foods on the market, an explosion in the number of cruelty-free events taking place across the UK, and the newspapers seem to run articles about veganism almost every other day.
 But whilst some companies have been quick to adopt vegan food labelling on their products – including Hovis, Blue Dragon, Baxters and Tyrells – most of the leading supermarkets have been slow to respond.

-Currently, only two major food retailers – Sainsbury’s and the Co-op – widely label their vegan-friendly own-brand products.
+Currently, few major food retailers – namely Sainsbury’s, Tesco, Aldi, Asda and the Co-op – widely label their vegan-friendly own-brand products.
 The rest do so either sporadically or not at all.
 And whilst some are able to provide lists of their own-brand vegan products, these can be dozens of pages long, making them impractical for use whilst shopping for groceries.
 This often leaves vegans with no choice but to go through the entire ingredients list of each product to check whether it is suitable, which is not only laborious, but also runs the risk of mistakes being made.

 |List of vegan products available on company website?|